vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-avi-dns.md

 ### Configuring DNS Name

-DNS Profile will be created as part of the Managment cluster creation.
+DNS Profile will be created as part of the Management cluster creation.

 Navigate to **Templates** > **IPAM/DNS Profiles** and Select the DNS **Virtual Service** by using the drop-down option.